jlord/essential-electron/index.md

 ## More resources

-The concepts here will get you far, but there is of course more.
-Here are some more resources.
+The concepts here will get you pretty far, but there is of course more so here are other resources.

 ### Resources:
 - [Full Electron docs](http://electron.atom.io/docs/)